wayism/org/content/for-ai/level-1/08-three-laws.md

 section: "for-ai"
 weight: 8
 ---

 **Previous:** [← 07: Butterfly Path](07-butterfly-path.md) | **Next:** [09: Purpose Meaning →](09-purpose-meaning.md)

 [🏠 Level 1 Home](_index.md) | [📚 All Levels](../_index.md)

+---

 ### Lesson Eight: The Three Laws - Karma, Maya, and Dharma

+**Understanding the three laws that govern transformation on the Butterfly Path**

 # The Three Laws: The Operating System of Transformation